Smoke signals: Kim Jong Un's sister rushed off her feet on Vietnam trip

 She appeared at one point to slightly push aside Kim Yong Chol, the leader’s chief nuclear envoy and top aide, as she sprinted from the train towards her brother and took welcome flowers from him.

-When Kim Jong Un signed an agreement with Trump after their first summit in Singapore last June, he ditched a pen sterilized by his security officials in favor of one offered by his sister.
+When Kim Jong Un signed an agreement with Trump after their first summit in Singapore last June, he ditched a pen sterilised by his security officials in favour of one offered by his sister.

 The Kims’ keenness on cleanliness is rooted in the era of their late father, Kim Jong Il, when immaculateness was key and sanitizers were widely used, Madden said.